mbdavid/LiteDB/src/content/docs/Collections.md

 title: 'Collections'
 date: 2019-02-11T19:30:08+10:00
 draft: false
-weight: 2
+weight: 4
 ---

-Documents are stored and organized in collections. `LiteCollection` is a generic class to manage collections in LiteDB.
+Documents are stored and organized in collections. `LiteCollection` is a generic class that is used to manage collections in LiteDB.
 Each collection must have a unique name:

 - Contains only letters, numbers and `_`
 - Collection names are **case insensitive**